francescaScozzari/connect/README.md

 ### Activate a valid local SSL Certificate

-Import the `traefik/conf/local/unsigned.crt` file in your browser to have a trusted ssl certificate:
+Import the `traefik/conf/local/unsigned.crt` file in your browser to have a trusted SSL certificate:

 #### Firefox